Why people are more likely to get sick in winter

 You may have heard that you can get sick from going outside without a hat during winter.
 More people do tend to get sick during colder months.
 But it is not directly due to the weather.
 Chilly weather causes more people to stay indoors more often.
 And being inside around other people make it easier for viruses or other germs to spread.
 This is especially true if you are in a crowded room with closed window or doors where there is not as much ventilation or air flow.

-Dry, cold air can also make viruses more stable and more likely to cause infection.
+Dry, cold air can also make your nasal passages and airway drier while viruses are more stable—both of which can increases your risk for infection.
 And when you get less sunlight in winter, your vitamin D levels can drop.
 This can make it harder for your immune system to fight off germs.

 Taking these steps can help you avoid colds, the flu, and other germs when it is cold outside: